intertect/intertect/src/content/lesson_4/part_2.md

 2. ER instructions require their arguments in the Execute (third) stage
       - Everything else
-      - Loads and stores are here because they calculate the target in the execute stage and merely read in the Memory stage.
+      - Loads and stores are here because they calculate the target in the EX stage and merely read in the MEM stage.

 Now that we have these definitions, we can see that there are a very limited number of cases that we have to consider.

 ## DR instructions

-We need to look at the Execute, Memory, and Writeback stages since until Writeback has finished the result won't be back in the register file.
+We need to look at the EX, MEM, and WB stages since until WB has finished the result won't be back in the register file.

-### Execute slot
+### EX slot

 There are three possible cases for the instruction in the execute slot: